chrissouk-001/error-message-translator/CODE_OF_CONDUCT.md

 # Simple Code of Conduct

-> **⚠️ Research Notice**: This project is for research purposes to evaluate how Large Language Models (LLMs) perform on software development projects.
+> **Research Notice**: This project is for research purposes to evaluate how Large Language Models (LLMs) perform on software development projects.
 Everyone is welcome to contribute to this repository as part of this research test.

 ## The Basics